-- Retest the building(s) at least every 5 years and in conjunction with any sale of a building and after any of the following events occur: - ✓ New adjoining additions, structures, or parking lots; - ✓ Building reconfiguration or rehabilitation; or - ✓ A ground contact area not previously tested is occupied or a building is newly occupied. - Note-Where the following changes to the structure are observed and substantial, procedures to verify continued low hazard conditions should be conducted: - ✓ Heating or cooling systems are altered with changes to air distribution or pressure relationships; - ✓ Ventilation is altered by extensive weatherization efforts; - ✓ Sizable openings to soil occur due to: - groundwater or slab surface water control systems or sewer lines are added or altered (for example: sumps, drain tiles, shower/tub retrofits) or - natural settlement causing major cracks to develop; - ✓ Earthquakes, blasting, or formation of sink holes nearby; or - ✓ An installed mitigation system is altered.
+- Retest the building(s) at least every 5 years and in conjunction with any sale of a building and after In addition, be certain to test again when any of the following circumstances occur: - ✓ New adjoining additions, structures, or parking lots; - ✓ Building reconfiguration or rehabilitation; or - ✓ A ground contact area not previously tested is occupied or a building is newly occupied. - Note-Where the following changes to the structure are observed and substantial, procedures to verify continued low hazard conditions should be conducted: - ✓ A new addition is constructed or alterations for building reconfiguration or rehabilitation occur; - ✓ A ground contact area not previously tested is occupied; - ✓ Heating or cooling systems are altered with changes to air distribution or pressure relationships; - ✓ Ventilation is altered by extensive weatherization, changes to mechanical systems or comparable procedures; - ✓ Sizable openings to soil occur due to: - groundwater or slab surface water control systems added or altered (e.g., sumps, perimeter drain tile, shower/tub retrofits, etc.); or - natural settlement causing major cracks to develop; - ✓ Earthquakes, construction blasting or formation of sink holes nearby; or - ✓ A mitigation system is altered or modified. - •